Agriculture Adventures Trail

 Annual Franklin County Watermelon Festival

-- Location: 103 N. Jackson Street Russellville, AL 35653
+- Location: 103 Jackson Avenue North Russellville, AL 35653

 - Phone: (256) 332-1760

-- http://www.franklincountychamber.org
+- https://franklincountychamber.org/festivals-2/watermelon-festival/

-24. Watermelon Festival
+20. Watermelon Festival Franklin County

 Plenty of sweet juicy fun is on tap the third weekend in August when summer’s favorite fruit takes center stage during the annual Watermelon Festival in Russellville, Ala.
 The Watermelon Festival offers arts and crafts, a variety of watermelon contests, car, truck, and tractor shows, food vendors, children’s activities, games, and musical entertainment, along with free samples of watermelon.
 Contests centered on watermelons, including watermelon seed spitting, the largest melon, best-tasting melon, most unusual and best-dressed melons, are a highlight each year entertaining festivalgoers of all ages.
 Over 100 vehicles are expected for the car and truck show on Friday night and Saturday morning, and additional activities include a 5K run and 1-mile fun run, character guests to entertain the children, and the Franklin County Extension Office contests.
 The event was voted Best Adults and Children’s Events in the Tennessee Valley in a reader’s choice poll conducted by the Franklin County Times earlier this year.
 All activities take place along Main Street (Jackson Avenue).
 Hours are 6:00 to 10:00 p.m. on Friday and 10 a.m. to 10 p.m. on Saturday.
 Admission is free.
 For more details, visit the Franklin County Chamber of Commerce website at www.franklincountychamber.org and click on the Watermelon Festival link or call 256.332.1760.
 For the latest information, like the Franklin County Watermelon Festival page on Facebook.

-Strawberry Festival
+Strawberry Festival Lawrence County Alabama

-- Location: 14451 Market St., Moulton Lions Club Fairgrounds Moulton, AL 35650
+- Location: 14451 Market St. Moulton, AL 35650

 - Phone: (256) 566-4410

-- http://www.strawberryfestivalmoulton.com
+- https://www.facebook.com/StrawberryFestivalMoulton

 Come celebrate the STRAWBERRY!
-Annual Strawberry Festival will be conducted at the Moulton Lion’s Club Fairground in Moulton.
+The Strawberry Festival of Lawrence County Alabama, will be conducted at the Moulton Lions Club Fairground in Moulton.
 The festival offers a 5K run/walk, a Miss Strawberry Beauty Pageant, a Classic Car/Truck/Motorcycle Show, a Cornhole Toss Tournament, a Horseshoe Throw Tournament, a Mud Volleyball Tournament, Free Inflatable Activities for Children, an art exhibit, lots of vendors, music along with lots of local talent, a benefit auction, gospel singing groups, festival foods, and carnival rides.
 A portion of the proceeds from the Strawberry Festival will be donated to local schools.
 Activities at the festival will include: • Arts, Crafts and Food Vendors • Local Schools Arts Show • Creek/Mud Run: 2-mile, 1-mile, 1/2-mile • Show Choir/Chorus Performances from Local Schools • National Ag Day • Local Bands • Miss Strawberry Pageant • Art Classes • Strawberry Talent Show • Corn Toss Tournament

-Cullman Strawberry Festival
+Alabama Strawberry Festival

 - Location: 703 2nd Ave NE Cullman, AL 35055